Social Media and Parent Groups

-Administrators of the group may invite parents to join a group but they must not add members without permission.
+The group's administrators may invite parents to join a group, but they must not add members without permission.

-Year group pages/sites or groups must not be used to promote anything unrelated to St Columba Anglican School such as business or charity causes.
+Year group pages/sites or groups must not promote anything unrelated to St Columba Anglican School, such as business or charity causes.

 Year group pages/sites must only be used for content related to the whole group and/or the School.
-Content-specific to individual children or families should be directed to the School such as the class teacher or relevant School communication channel.
+Individual children or families should be directed to the School, such as the class teacher or relevant School communication channel.

-Any grievances made via School media means should be directed immediately to the appropriate member of staff.
-Negative comments will be removed by the administrators.
+Any grievances made via School media means should be directed immediately to the appropriate staff member.
+The administrators will remove negative comments.